Small Town Breakdown: Lapel, Indiana

 Planning to eat in Lapel?
 Make your way to Main Street.
 If you want to start your morning with a hot or iced caffeinated beverage, head to Ultimate Eats.
 It’s more than just a coffee shop and has popular food items on the menu like donuts, muffins and a delicious chicken salad sandwich.
 Gathering Grounds Coffee Shop is another popular spot for a cup of Joe or latte and is located just two blocks west of Main.

 As you work your way north on Main, you’ll find Smoky’s Concession Stand and Woody’s across the street from each other.
-Smoky’s is a classic American restaurant with a 4.6 star Google rating among over 300 reviews.
-Guests typically gravitate toward the BBQ platter, BBQ pulled pork and ribs.
-Smoky’s is one of four restaurants owned by the FoxGardin Restaurant Group, with two locations in Fortville and another in Carmel.
+Smoky’s is a well-reviewed barbecue spot, with the BBQ platter, pulled pork, and ribs as the go-tos.
+It is part of the FoxGardin Restaurant Group, which also has locations in Fortville and Carmel.
 As for Woody’s, it’s a bar and grill known for its atmosphere, drinks, mozzarella sticks and tenderloins.

 Pax Verum Brewing Co. is another prime destination on Main Street in Lapel.
 Pax Verum specializes in lagers, hazy and West Coast hoppy beers with some crazy can designs.
 Its beer garden is a fun place to hang when the weather warms, and live music on Fridays adds to the atmosphere.
 If you’re up for round two, go back on Saturday when food trucks are serving.